CraigWoodcock/GitLab-CICD-Pipelines-and-DevOps/Creating a Project/README.md

 3. Now we need to add a yaml file
    - Choose 'New File' on the right hand side (this will open VSCode in the web browser).
    - Create a new file called '.gitlab-ci.yml'
-   - yaml means "yaml ain't markdown language".
+   - yaml means "yaml ain't markdown language", it is a config file that defines steps to build, test and deploy applications.

 4. Now we need to add some commands to the file.
     - The following will create a job to add "Chassis", "engine" and "wheels" to a text file.